most shops have or would like to have an air compressor to run air wrenches, fill tires, run die grinders ETC.

 ideally mounted on rubber vibration absorbing mounts,

-if you want it to last you'll need to drain moisture from the storage tank before and after every use.
+and if you want it to last you'll need to drain moisture from the storage tank before and after every use.

-Ideally youll take the time and effort to run the compressors pressurized air flow out through a heat and moisture trap, before the hot moist air can reach the holding tank, too significantly reduce the
+Ideally youll take the time and effort to run the compressors pressurized air flow out through a heat and moisture trap, before the hot moist air can reach the holding tank, too significantly reduce the moisture that reaches the storage tank,

 because moisture and steel are not going to play well together long term.